Deep Brain Stimulation (DBS)

 When doing physical, recreational, or sporting activities, protect yourself from harming

 the neurostimulator.
 A blow to the chest near the neurostimulator can affect how it

 works.
-If you are hit in that area, you may want to see your healthcare provider to
+If you are hit in that area, you should contact your healthcare provider right

 Long-term effects of DBS

 DBS can help improve symptoms of tremors, stiffness, slowness, and movement problems.

 It can also help with medicine therapy by decreasing the dose needed.
 Decreasing the

 dose of medicine can ease side effects of long-term medicine use.
 Many people see

 their symptoms improve for several years after the procedure.
 They are able to do basic

 activities, such as eating, toileting, and dressing.
 Memory, thinking, and mood may